 Electricity comes in two mouth-watering flavors: Alternating Current and Direct Current.
 Direct current (or DC) electricity is what powers most complex electronics like CD Players, TVs, computers, and (surprise) vacuum tubes.
 Batteries also provide a direct current.
 Unfortunately direct current kind of sucks for long-distance power transmission because of the relative complexity of efficiently transforming one DC voltage to another and the power lost to the inherent resistance in transmission lines.
-And you can’t just walk around constructing additional fucking pylons everywhere.
-It’s fucking inefficient.
+And you can’t just walk around constructing additional f&%king pylons everywhere.
+It’s f#&king inefficient!

 Because of this shortcoming in DC, crazy Nikola Tesla came up with a much more efficient AC power transmission system that is still basically what is used today to get electricity from the power plant to the socket in your wall.
 Alternating current is very easy to transform to high voltages and low currents and back again, and it’s therefore easier to send across long lengths of wire without losing a ton of power.
 But, alternating current flows in two directions (that’s why we call it ‘alternating’) and that would make using it to power complex electronic devices much more difficult.

 So, the primary job of the power supply in a tube amp is transforming AC from the wall socket into nice and stable DC.
 The DC voltage that comes out of your power supply is frequently referred to as the amp’s B+ voltage (AKA HT for high tension, AKA HV for high voltage).

 The first stop on the power supply train is the power transformer.
 Tubes generally prefer high voltages (300 volts and up) to perform at their best and, as mentioned above, AC is easily and efficiently transformed from one voltage to another.
 This is accomplished with a power transformer.
 One hundred twenty volts AC (or 240V in some countries) from the wall goes in, and high voltage AC comes out.